 |

-Check for an open or short in the wire between the EI system ignition coil connector terminal 2 and the ignition switch.
+Check for an open circuit or short circuit in the wire between terminal 2 of the electronic ignition system coil connector and the ignition switch.

 |